lamhq/tech-notes/postgresql/1-install.md

 ## Download

-Download a zip archive for MacOS at [here](https://www.enterprisedb.com/download-postgresql-binaries)
+Download a zip archive for MacOS at [here](https://www.enterprisedb.com/download-postgresql-binaries), then unzip the archive:

-Then unzip the archive

 ```shell
 unzip postgre*.zip